evmos/evmos/docs/guides/upgrades/upgrade_node.md

 These instructions are for full nodes that have ran on previous versions of and would like to upgrade to the latest testnet.

-First, stop your instance of `hscd`.
+First, stop your instance of `hazlord`.
 Next, upgrade the software:

 ```bash
 cd evmos